tether/ensure_param_exists/README.md

 end
 ```

-To keep our controllers DRY we created the `ensure-param-exists` gem which allows us to do the following:
+To keep our controllers DRY we created the `ensure_param_exists` gem which allows us to do the following:

 ```